CostaCesar/6502-Emulator/README.md

 It's planned to have:
 - A fast emulator writen in C++
 - The 6502 processor, with all of the base instructions
-- 64 Kb of accessible memory (no ROM or I/O predefined)
+- 64 Kb of accessible memory (no ROM or I/O predefined), with
+  - 0x0000 -> 0x00FF as Zero Page
+  - 0x0100 -> 0x01FF as the Stack
 - A program to load Assembly code into the emulator
 - An (maybe graphical) interface to visualize the system
 - Test suites, to verify the emulation fidelity

 ## Status
-- Instructions suported:
+- Instructions suported (all modes):
-  - LDA
-  - LDX
-  - LDY
+  - LDA, LDX, LDY, STA, STX, STY, INC, DEC
+  - ADC, SBC AND, ORA, EOR, ASL, LSR, ROL, ROR
+  - CLC, SEC, CLD, SED, CLI, SEI, CLV
+  - JSR, JMP, RTI, RTS, BRK, NOP
+  - TSX, TXS, PHA, PHP **(oh no)**, PLA, PLP
-  - STA
+  - BIT
+- An Assembler to convert 6502 assembly into machine code (binary file)
-  - STX
+  - Example usage
+  > Assembler <input_file_path> <output_file_path>
+  - *Not fully tested yet!*
+- An Emulator to run the binary code
-  - STY
+  - Example usage
+  > Emulator <input_file_path> <chip_variant_number>*
+  - **optional (will assum base 6502 chip).
+See more in the "Base.h" file*

-In summary, the project is in a very early stage, with almost no instructions available and no real interface with the user
+In summary, the project is in pre alhpa stage, with almost all instructions completed, and a basic interface to run programs

 ## Credits
 Excluding the GoogleTest library (obviously), all of the code in this project was written by me, CostaCesar.
 That said, as I made clear in the [about](#about) section, the idea for this